mcauduro/retail/lab1/instructions/lab1.md

    ![Edit Schema](images/edit_schema.png)

 8. Click on 'Save schema and update stream samples'.
-This will take a few 10s, but once complete, and the stream samples are updated, scroll down and you will notice the corrected schema as shown:
+This will take around 10 - 15 seconds, but once complete, and the stream samples are updated, scroll down and you will notice the corrected schema as shown:

    ![Edited Schema](images/edited_schema.png)